argumentcomputer/lurk-beta/README.md

 - Future work may target Halo2 or other proving systems.

 It is an explicit design goal that statements about the evaluation of Lurk programs have identical semantic meaning across backends, with the qualification that Lurk language instances are themselves parameterized on scalar field and hash function.
 When backends use the same scalar field and hash function, equivalent proofs can be generated across backends.
 This is because the concrete representation of content-addressed data is fixed.

+# Performance

+Lurk backend integration is still immature, so current performance is not representative.
+As a rough approximation, we estimate that for entirely general computation using Lurk's universal circuit, Nova proving throughput will be on the order of 1,000 iterations per second per GPU.
+We expect that most compute-heavy applications will use optimized 'coprocessor' circuits, which will  dramatically improve performance.
+Planned improvements to Nova will allow for smaller inner circuits, further improving throughput -- and for full parallelization of reduction proofs.

 # (WIP) Specs
 - [Circuit Spec](spec/main.pdf)